derisen/adal-msal-migration/guide.md

 var authenticationContex = new adal.AuthenticationContext("https://login.microsoftonline.com/common");
 ```

-In MSAL Node, you have two alternatives instead: If you are building an a mobile app or a desktop app, you instantiate a `PublicClientApplication` object.
+In MSAL Node, you have two alternatives instead: If you are building a mobile app or a desktop app, you instantiate a `PublicClientApplication` object.
 The constructor expects a [configuration object](#configuration-options) that contains the `clientId` parameter at the very least.
 MSAL defaults the authority URI to `https://login.microsoftonline.com/common`.

 ```javascript
 const msal = require('@azure/msal-node');